Anarchist bombing campaign of 1888–1889: Context

 In the 19th century, anarchism emerged and developed in Europe before spreading globally.
 Anarchists advocate for the struggle against all perceived forms of unjust domination, including economic domination arising from the development of capitalism.
 They are particularly opposed to the State, viewing it as the institution that sanctions many of these dominations through its police, army, and propaganda.

 In the late 1870s, anarchists developed the strategy of propaganda by the deed, aiming to convey anarchist ideas directly through action, without relying on discourse.
 Figures in the anarchist movement such as Peter Kropotkin, Errico Malatesta, Andrea Costa, and Carlo Cafiero extensively developed this strategy.
 In 1879, it was adopted by the congress of the Jura Federation in La Chaux-de-Fonds.
-In 1880, it was discussed in Vevey during a meeting that produced a Charter of propaganda by the deed, which was adopted the following year by the first exclusively anarchist congress in France, the Paris congress, in May 1881.
+In 1880, it was discussed in Vevey during a meeting that produced a charter of propaganda by the deed, which was adopted the following year by the first exclusively anarchist congress in France, the Paris congress, in May 1881.
 It gained renewed centrality at the International Congress in London in July 1881.

 The first attack of this nature in France, the Thiers statue bombing in 1881, failed to destroy its target.
 Anarchist attacks continued in the following years, and the practice gradually gained ground in France, aided by the arrival of new explosives like dynamite.
 A major proponent of this tactic was the anarchist Johann Most.

 Moreover, the social situation in the 1880s was extremely difficult for a significant portion of the French population, who lived in great poverty.
 At the heart of the labor market during this period were bureaux de placement or employment agencies, private agencies responsible for finding work for the unemployed.
 In theory, this system was supposed to guarantee "meritocratic" access to jobs.
 In practice, however, these agencies were closely aligned with French bourgeoisie and acted as competitors to the nascent trade unions.
 They also facilitated the surveillance of workers by businesses or the state.
-Consequently, theey were viewed very negatively by workers in France, especially as they were struggling to keep up with the evolving nature of work during the Second Industrial Revolution.
+Consequently, they were viewed very negatively by workers in France, especially as they were struggling to keep up with the evolving nature of work during the Second Industrial Revolution.

 Since 1886, socialists had been advocating for legal action, such as petitions, to abolish employment agencies.
 This situation greatly displeased workers, who felt aggrieved and began to gravitate towards anarchism and the concept of propaganda of the deed.